pradeep1288/cs551_projecta/README.stage1.txt

 I have reference the Beej guide for socket programming at http://beej.us/guide/bgnet/output/html/multipage/index.html.
 Some function names share the similarity as described on the website.

 b.
 Complete:
 Yes, the stage is complete.
+The maximum number of nodes this supports is 1004

 c.
 Portable
 Yes it will work, if the packet format is independent of the CPU